IBMDevConnect/OpenShift-World-Tour/openshift-labs/Red Hat OpenShift on IBM Cloud - Part 1/README.md

-# Deploying a front end and backend application on OpenShift
+# Deploying a front end application on OpenShift

 Learn how to deploy an application (the ParksMap front end) from a pre-existing container image.